antononcube/MathematicaVsR/README.md

 Each project (generally) has two directories named "Mathematica" and "R" that have corresponding documents and code.

-Since *Mathematica* ships with R some projects would have only a *Mathematica*-centric exposition of combining *Mathematica* and R outputs into one *Mathematica* notebook.
+Since Mathematica ships with R some projects would have only a Mathematica-centric exposition of combining Mathematica and R outputs into one Mathematica notebook.

-Some projects have only *Mathematica* or only R parts.
+Some projects have only Mathematica parts or only R parts.
 This is because there are no equivalent counter-parts.

 There is an attempt the corresponding Mathematica and R codes to be very close in structure and steps flow.
 Often enough the structure and flow would be different because each programming language would make certain particular techniques easier to apply or because of certain language idioms.

 ## Where to begin